 The Data-Driven Harvest Moisture Insights You Need to Know

 Harvest moisture is a hot topic this time of year, and agronomists and researchers have varying opinions and recommendations.
-It’s a complex but important topic — leaving crops to dry down in the field can save on drying costs and processor moisture penalties, but also opens up exposure to yield loss.
+It’s a complex and potentially costly decision– leaving crops to dry down in the field can save on drying costs and processor moisture penalties, but also opens up exposure to yield loss.

-There are a lot variables and obstacles on the path to “ideal” moisture, and often what’s right for one farm or geography can be very different from another.
-But here at Granular, we’ve been looking at harvest moisture trends for several years and have spotted some patterns that can impact profitability.
+There are many variables and obstacles on the path to “ideal” moisture, and depending who you ask, the opinion or recommendation may vary.
+What is right for one farm or geography may be very different to another.
+Here at Granular, we’ve kept tabs on harvest moisture trends for many years and have spotted some trends that can impact profitability.

 Corn Harvest Moisture Over Time